19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Mithrinian Pantheons/Pantheons of Mithrinia.md

 The [Drow Pantheon](Drow%20Pantheon.md) chiefly worships only one Deity, [Nyx](The%20Living%20Gods/Nyx.md), goddess of Twilight.

-Notably, the Drow have significant rites and pilgrimages that followers undergo that directly reference several demons.
+Notably, the Drow have significant rites and pilgrimages that followers undergo that directly reference four demons.
 They are known as *The Adversaries*.
-The Drow do not worship them, but they have rites that serve to illuminate Nyx's divine power to protect the Drow from their enemies.
+The Drow do not worship them, but they have rites that signify Nyx's protection of the Drow from their enemies.

 ### Dwarven Pantheon